ibanezplayer/GettingDataProject/README.md

  - Load the test subjects
  - Bind the subjects to the test data
  - Shrink the data to the required columns
- - Perform the agreegation by subject and activity
+ - Perform the aggregation by subject and activity
  - Write the tidydata.txt output

 *The final output is stored in the working directory*